ayeshawaheed9/Partial-fingerprint-recognizer/README.md

 2. The complete dataset used for training and validation.
 3. Full **frontend UI**.
 4. **Desktop app interface**.
-7. Additional **documentation**, deployment scripts, and backend integration.
+5. Additional **documentation**, deployment scripts, and backend integration.

-**Contact me via LinkedIn or Email** for further information.
+6. **Classification Script** which is a crucial part of the preprocessing pipeline and ensures the dataset is ready for model training

 ---